curlywallst/python-p3-v2-cli-orm-lab/README.md

 Test the function by selecting option `3` in the `department_selections_loop()`.
 After adding a new employee to the given department, we call `list_department_employees` to rerender the list of the chosen department's employees that now includes the new employee.

+Next, if we want to see the details of an existing employee in the selected department we select 2, "Select a Payroll employee from the list above to see details".